Does Reading Improve Speech? (Hint: My Mouth Says Yes!)

 2. Doing this practice regularly helps create new memories of speaking smoothly, which can gradually replace old stuttering memories.
 It helps people focus on sharing their feelings, ideas, and thoughts instead of getting stuck on single words.

 Reading aloud helps the brain.
-It builds strong connections that support smooth speech and reduces the pathways linked to stuttering.
+It builds strong connections that support smooth speech and reduce the pathways linked to stuttering.
 Reading aloud engages our senses of hearing and seeing while we speak.
 This combination is likely more potent for building connections in the brain than listening alone.

-Also explore how reading help to improve stuttering problem?
+Also, explore how reading helps improve stuttering.

 Smart Reading Techniques and What They Do